BavoDebraekeleer/cheat-sheet/General/solid.md

 The Interface Segregation Principle (_ISP_) tells us that our classes should not be forced to implement interfaces it does not use.

-Clients should not be forced to depend on methods they do not use.
+- Clients should not be forced to depend on methods they do not use.
-Prefer small, cohesive interfaces to large *fat* ones.
+- Prefer small, cohesive interfaces to large *fat* ones.

-A *fat* interface is an interface that includes things the client doesn't need, or not all clients need.
+	- A *fat* interface includes requirements the client doesn't need, or not *all* clients need.

-A *client,* in this context, is the code that is interacting with an instance of the interface.
+	- A *client,* in this context, is the code that is interacting with an instance of the interface.
 It's the calling code.

 Large interfaces with lots of methods have:
 - more coupling